 Zion Canyon Visitor Center to Zion Human History Museum

 Here’s what you need to know about the shuttle bus system.
 You can get on or off at each of the eight stops between the Zion Canyon Visitor Center and the Temple of Sinawava.
 The shuttle bus schedule is posted at every shuttle stop.
-You’ll never wait longer than 15 minutes.
 It takes about 40 minutes to ride from the visitor center to the last stop at the end of Zion Canyon.

 Your safety is important to us, so keep your arms, head, camera, phone, and walking stick inside the shuttle bus at all times.
 It is okay to drink water on the bus, but please do not eat or smoke.
-If you want to take your bicycle into the canyon, put it on the rack in the front of the bus.
+If you want to take your bicycle into the canyon on your next trip, put it on the rack in the front of the bus.
 Each shuttle bus can carry three bikes.
+E-Bikes are not allowed in the shuttle or on bus bike racks.
 Please stop and wait for shuttle buses to pass if you are riding your bike in the canyon.

 ::Silence for 1:00::